JGCRI/pygcam/docs/source/install.rst

      pip install pygcam

 Note that you may run into package conflicts this way.
-Options 1 or 2 are more reliable.
+Option 1 is more reliable.

 Quick Links